liuzemin/APPSupport/MoodJournalxTermsService.md

 Accuracy: While MoodJournal aims to provide helpful tools for self-reflection, it is not a substitute for professional medical or mental health advice.

 ### 3. Contact Us
-If you have any questions about these Terms, please contact us at [Your Support Email Address, e.g., journalmoodpro@gmail.com].
+If you have any questions about these Terms, please contact us at journalmoodpro@gmail.com.